GRETTA’S GOT IT: SELF-MADE STYLE MAVEN

-You could call hers a Cinderella story—if Cinderella traded in her tiara for a branded line of glass slippers, five spas and a clothing boutique.
+You could call hers a Cinderella story—if Cinderella traded in her tiara for a branded line of glass slippers, three spas and a clothing boutique.
 Gretta Monahan, a self-made style maven, is harnessing the fashion world by its stilettos and reinventing the concept of style.
 Covering top runway events and appearing as a regular Buddy on the Emmy Award winning Rachael Ray Show for nine seasons, Gretta offers her fashion and beauty know-how to everyone from Hollywood superstars to the mom next door.
 Offering fashion and beauty tips to people of all ages and income levels is a philosophy that Gretta stands behind.